-No over-lord to compell; no inquisitor to force the bended knee; no one to say thus must you say and so must you act. by a long tradition of hundreds of years made glorious by thousands who have been faithful to the last bitter end, you have in your hands the Great Tradition.
+[&]quot;All things betray thee, who betrayest Me."
+Francis Thompson (1859-1907) English poet and Catholic mystic. $^5\ \text{Luke 9:35.}$ a long tradition of hundreds of years made glorious by thousands who have been faithful to the last bitter end, you have in your hands the Great Tradition.
 That responsibility you cannot escape.
 You are not under the compulsion of any law or any authority.
 But the eyes of the spiritual refugees of our age are upon you.
-Like the disciples on the mount of transfiguration, or Thoreau listening to the song of the Bay wing, they want to know whether or not you have felt the pulse of the great tradition, and out of its life giving spirit. have earned a great Faith for the world of to-morrow.
+Like the disciples on the mount of transfiguration, or Thoreau listening to the song of the Bay wing, they want to know whether or not you have felt the pulse of the great tradition, and out of its life-giving spirit, have earned a great Faith for the world of tomorrow.

 We cannot pass this by.
 We are on the spot.
-It matters not whether we are four or ten, loo or a thousand.
+It matters not whether we are four or ten, a hundred or a thousand.
 That is not the question.
-Have we the spirit of the great heroic past, and have we the faith in the great heroid future that will build out of the vital forces of to-day a yet more glorious world.
+Have we the spirit of the great heroic past and have we the faith in the great heroic future that will build out of the vital forces of today a yet more glorious world.

 At the moment we are under no compulsion of the law, or of authority.
 We are still freemen, at least in the world of the spirit.
-But the hounds of authority, power, and compulsion are at large in the xxxxx world.
+But the hounds of authority, power, and compulsion are at large in the world.
 Not since our ancestors fled their cruel exactions to lay the foundations of the New World in Freedom, have the forces of authority been so truculent and assertive, or so dangerous.
 We cannot escape the test.
-Eikker The clouds of the spirit that over shadow the world of men, "All things betray thee, who betrayest me" or men will begin to feel that it is good to be with us, and that the out of the clouds will come the ancient words?
-"This is my beloved son : hear him.
+The clouds of the spirit that over-shadow the world of men, "All things betray thee, who betrayest me," or men will begin to feel that it is good to be with us, and that out of the clouds will come the ancient words, "This is my beloved son; hear him."